Make these news conferences stop. They hurt.

-However, it is the silly season here and my colleagues and I have had the unpleasant duty of listening to quite a number of Ministers at the ‘Meet the Press’ series organized by the Ministry of Information.
+However it is silly season here and my colleagues and I have had the unpleasant duty of listening to quite a number of Ministers at the ‘Meet the Press’ series organized by the Ministry of Information.

 Ridiculous promises are never in short supply at these conferences.
 Take Minister of Employment and Social Welfare, Moses Asaga who announced an artisan and craftsmanship award scheme as a major vision for the Ministry.
 In his plan, the Ministry will run a competition for artisans at the Suame Magazine in Kumasi to get them to produce a car which will be called Suame 1.

-Mr Asaga is not the only one who spent time on what my colleagues’ term ‘political talk.’
+A competition isn’t such a bad idea but is that the best way to get the artisans to produce vehicles?
+Mr. Asaga is not the only one who spent time on what my colleagues’ term ‘political talk.’
 In the last three weeks, we have had the Minister for Defence, Lt.
 Gen. Smith who spent twenty minutes introducing his generals yet denied journalists the opportunity to speak to them.
-Then there was the Minister for Local Government and Rural Development Mr Ofosu Ampofo who spent the time praising the NDC’s success at his Ministry.
+Then there was the Minister for Local Government and Rural Development Mr. Ofosu Ampofo who spent the time praising the NDC’s success at his Ministry.

 So far I’m yet to hear big policy change announcements at any of these news conferences.
 The situation is even worse with those forums organized by the NDC and NPP.
 The contents are full of statistics- journalists have no means of cross-checking.
 Speakers always make allegations and in some cases refuse to provide proof or give names.
 They are so condescending, makes you wonder if they care about Ghana at all.